Director, Small Animal Vet & Acupuncturist

 Aimee joined Lanes in 2019 after working on a local farm for a number of years.
 Out of work, Aimee enjoys going to the gym regularly and walking her dog Bella.

+Amanda started to work for Lanes Vets in 2014.
 Before working at Lanes Vets, Amanda previously worked in local government as a licensing officer.
-Amanda has lived in Lancashire area for 9 years with her husband, daughter and border collie and has been at Lanes Vets for over 4 years.
-Amanda’s job role here is Admin Assistant whereby the main area Amanda covers is ‘financial’.
-Outside of work, Amanda’s time is spent enjoying family time and walking with her Daughter and young border collie ‘Skye’.
+Amanda has lived in Lancashire area for over 12 years with her daughter and bunny rabbit "Cuddles" Amanda’s job role here is Admin Assistant whereby the main area Amanda covers is ‘financial’.
+Outside of work, Amanda’s time is spent enjoying family time and going out for walks and bike rides with her daughter.

 I joined Lanes Vets in May 2015 as an admin assistant at the Lancaster surgery.
 Since then I have worked at both Garstang and Lancaster, and now run the VIP Pet Health Plan for Lancaster.
 I also cover Reception as and when needed, and I enjoy meeting our clients and pets.